Are you all ready for the cold temperatures that come with winter?

 However, if you are in a real pinch, then this might be an option for you.

-So you’ll want to use an item such as a book, a shoe that has been warmed up by your foot, or even your hand to help encourage the ice to melt.
+So you’ll have to use an item such as a book, a shoe that has been warmed up by your foot, or even your hand to help encourage the ice to melt.

 Again, putting my hand on ice in hopes that it’ll melt from my windshield doesn’t sound fun, but you do what you have to do sometimes so you can see out of your car windshield to go where you need to be.